umautobots/GTAVisionExport/managed/README.md

 In settings, set up these things:
 - In Camera
-    - set First Person Velicle Hood to On
+    - set First Person Vehicle Hood to On
 - In Display
     - set Radar to Off
     - set HUD to Off